Dr Robyn Marsh

-Robyn’s research aims to improve understanding of microbial factors that contribute to the onset and progression of chronic lung and middle ear infections affecting Indigenous children.
+Robyn’s research aims to improve understanding of microbial factors that contribute to the onset, progression and persistence of chronic lung and middle ear infections affecting children.
 She is specifically interested in understanding how bacteria in complex polymicrobial communities contribute to the onset and progression of chronic mucosal infections.

-Her research draws together bacterial, viral and biofilm studies to achieve better understanding of the microbial ecology of chronic respiratory infections.
-This includes application of emerging DNA sequencing technologies to characterize the structure and function of upper and lower airway bacterial communities.
-The long-term aim of this research is to determine how chronic respiratory infections can be prevented, and to identify potential targets for improved treatments.
+Her research draws together bacterial, viral and biofilm studies to achieve better understanding of the microbial ecology of chronic respiratory and ear infections.
+This includes the application of OMICs technologies to characterise the structure and function of upper and lower airway bacterial communities.
+The long-term aim of this research is to find new ways to prevent, diagnose and manage chronic lung and ear infections.